• Link to LinkedIn

 We also found significant interest in low-carbon or zero-carbon fertilisers across the food, beverage and agricultural industries as more companies are setting Science-based Targets and looking for opportunities to reduce their Scope 3 emissions.

 We anticipate that demand for green ammonia, derivative chemical products and zero-carbon fertilisers will only increase in the years and decades to come.
-3Keel are proud to have helped two organisations that are driving positive change in this space, by working to make green ammonia available on the global market.
+We are proud to have helped two organisations that are driving positive change in this space, by working to make green ammonia available on the global market.

 Share this entry

-• Share on Twitter
+• Share on X

 • Share on LinkedIn